anttijuu/filter-by-id/README.md

 3. `cmake ..` (or `cmake -GNinja ..` if you use [Ninja](https://ninja-build.org), or `cmake -GXcode ..` to create a Xcode project, for example)
 4. `make` (or `ninja`, if you created build files using `-GNinja`)

-BInary should be in the build directory.
+Binary should be in the build directory.
 Then launch the tool as instructed above.

 If you have Doxygen installed and wish to generate documentation of the code, run